mimblewimble/grin/doc/pow/pow.md

 The difficulty calculation is based on both Digishield and GravityWave family of difficulty computation, coming to something very close to Zcash.
-The refence difficulty is an average of the difficulty over a window of 23 blocks (the current concensus value).
+The refence difficulty is an average of the difficulty over a window of 23 blocks (the current consensus value).
 The corresponding timespan is calculated by using the difference between the median timestamps at the beginning and the end of the window.
 If the timespan is higher or lower than a certain range, (adjusted with a dampening factor to allow for normal variation,) then the difficulty is raised or lowered to a value aiming for the target block solve time.